angadhn/angadhn.github.io/_opinions/Post3.md

 # From Monopolies to Money
 I think the refreshing thing for me (unless I misunderstood) is that Graeber agrees with Thiel that monopolies can be good as long as they aren't rent extracting.
-Given the right incentives, we could eliminate rent extraction monopolies, which are primarily financial institutions, and instead have monopolies that make the pie larger through production. but currently they create a culture of stagnation which is a "direct assault on the human imagination".
-Aside from the corporate taxes that incentivise rent seekers, social welfare economic policies (such as universal basic income) can overcome the greater creative stagnation.
+Bureaucratic monopolies have proven to be effective in achieving some great things like Apollo and the Manhattan project which shows that they can be effective and fast under the right conditions.
+Corporate monopolies like Bell Labs, under the right incentives, show that we can operate without rent extraction monopolies to make the pie larger through production.
+But currently we have monopolies, like financial institutions, that create a culture of stagnation through a "direct assault on the human imagination".
+Aside from the corporate taxes that incentivise rent seeking behaviours, social welfare economic policies (such as universal basic income) can overcome the greater creative stagnation.

 {% epigraph "Money isn't just measuring the value of stuff.
 It's also measuring the value of human actions and it's also a promise of future creativity."
 'David Graeber' %}
 Graeber evidences how the UK's social welfare policies unleashed creativity in the